k1yrix/csso-tb-old-csgo-sounds/readme.md

 # Counter-Strike: Source Offensive Test Build - Old CS:GO Sounds

-this project is basically porting the csgo old sounds community sound addon from CSSO 1.1 (image below) to the CSSO Test Builds
+this project is basically porting the csgo old sounds community sound addon from CSSO 1.1 (image below) to the CSSO Test Builds.

+the only differences is that this port uses the sound script based from the vanilla sound script and doesn't use recompiled models.

 ![the screenshot of the community addon entry for csgo old ounds](aaaaaa.png)